Griflongtin/react-tap-room/README.md

 * windows Command Prompt want take touch command: Solution using gitBash.
 * windows didn't like lint, did some looking and found a solution using a config file.
-* Have to make the body and switch tag for link in Nav so I can work on Nav
+* Have to make the body and switch tag for link in Nav so I can work on Nav.
-* I forgot about the HashRouter That live in index.jsx. kinda important
+* I forgot about the HashRouters, they live in index.jsx.
+Kinda important.

 ## File Tree old
 ![tap room tree](/src/Assets/tap-room-tree.jpg)